gttkeith/python-saxo/README.md

 ### Usage

-Create an app on your developer account (both DEMO/LIVE will work) using the following settings:
+Create an app on your developer account (for either DEMO or LIVE) using the following settings:

 * Redirect URL: http://gttkeith.github.io/python-saxo/authcode
 * Grant Type: Code